jamesdiacono/Replete/README.md

 A __specifier__ is the string portion of a module's import statement, for example "../my_module.js".

-A __locator__ is a string containing sufficient information to locate a file.
-A locator should start with a "/" if it refers to a file on disk, but otherwise its structure is completely up to you.
+A __locator__ is a URL string containing sufficient information to locate a file.
+A locator should begin with `file:///` if it refers to a file on disk, but otherwise its structure is completely up to you.

-If absolute paths were used as locators, the `locate` capability might behave like so:
+If locators for files on disk were structured like `file:///absolute/path/to/file.xyz`, then the `locate` capability might behave like so:

-    capabilities.locate("./apple.js", "/yummy/orange.js");
+    capabilities.locate("./apple.js", "file:///yummy/orange.js");
-    -> "/yummy/apple.js"
+    -> "file:///yummy/apple.js"
-    capabilities.locate("fs", "/yummy/orange.js");
+    capabilities.locate("fs", "file:///yummy/orange.js");
-    -> "fs"
+    -> "node:fs"
-    capabilities.locate("yucky", "/yummy/orange.js");
+    capabilities.locate("yucky", "file:///yummy/orange.js");
-    -> "/yummy/node_modules/yucky/yucky.js"
+    -> "file:///yummy/node_modules/yucky/yucky.js"
-    capabilities.locate("https://yum.my/noodles.js", "/yummy/orange.js");
+    capabilities.locate("https://yum.my/noodles.js", "file:///yummy/orange.js");
     -> "https://yum.my/noodles.js"

 ### capabilities.read(_locator_)
 The __read__ capability reads the contents of a file on disk.
 It is passed the _locator_ of the file, and returns a Promise which resolves to a Buffer.

-It is vital that this function denies access to sensitive files.
+This function should deny access to sensitive files.
 Otherwise it may be possible for anybody with network access to the browser REPL to read arbitrary files off the disk.

-    capabilities.read("/yummy/apple.js");
+    capabilities.read("file:///yummy/apple.js");
     -> A Buffer containing JavaScript.
-    capabilities.read("/yummy/cinnamon.coffee");
+    capabilities.read("file:///yummy/cinnamon.coffee");
-    -> A Buffer containing JavaScript, transpiled from CoffeeScript. capabilities.read("/etc/passwd");
+    -> A Buffer containing JavaScript, transpiled from CoffeeScript. capabilities.read("file:///etc/passwd");
     -> Rejected!

 ### capabilities.watch(_locator_)
 The __watch__ capability detects when a file on disk is modified.
 It is passed the _locator_ of the file, and returns a Promise which resolves when the file next changes.
 This does not trigger any visible action.
 It simply informs Replete that it should drop the file from its cache.

 ### capabilities.mime(_locator_)
-The __mime__ capability predicts the MIME type of the Buffer produced by the `read` capability when it is called with the _locator_.
+The __mime__ capability predicts the MIME type of the Buffer produced by the `read` capability when it is called with the file _locator_.
 It returns a string, or `undefined` if access to the file should be denied.

-    capabilities.mime("/yummy/apple.js");          // "text/javascript"
+    capabilities.mime("file:///yummy/apple.js");          // "text/javascript"
-    capabilities.mime("/yummy/cinnamon.coffee");   // "text/javascript"
+    capabilities.mime("file:///yummy/cinnamon.coffee");   // "text/javascript"
-    capabilities.mime("/yummy/spaghetti.jpg");     // "image/jpeg"
+    capabilities.mime("file:///yummy/spaghetti.jpg");     // "image/jpeg"
-    capabilities.mime("/yummy/secret.key");        // undefined
+    capabilities.mime("file:///yummy/secret.key");        // undefined

 ### capabilities.out(_string_)
 The __out__ capability is called with a string representation of any arguments passed to `console.log` or bytes written to STDOUT.